fedeghe/upload-web-worker/README.md

 Start a minimal local server which exposes a PUT enpoint on  `http://localhost:3000/upload`
  ```
+ cd source/srv
+ yarn
- node source/srv/index.js
+ node index.js
  ```
-and let it run, then in another terminal tab
+and let it run, then in another terminal tab, in the repo root
 ```
 yarn & yarn start
 ```